AndreiBaicu26/FlutterCourse_TicTacToe/README.md

 ## What I learned

-* Working with matrixes in dart
+* Working with matrices in dart
 * How to use a GridView builder

 ## Quick demo